 I tossed two envelopes of onion soup on top of the meat.
 I threw in a few garlic cloves for good measure.
 I mean, really can you cook without adding a few cloves of garlic.
 Give ’em a good whack with the knife.

 Make sure you get some of the goodness down in the beer.
 For these rock solid, frozen roasts, I put the crock on low all night and go to bed.

 When I got up in the morning, I pulled the rump roast out to make barbecued beef later in the week.
-I then picked out the large pieces of excess fat and tour the meat of the arm roast a part.
+I then picked out the large pieces of excess fat and tour the meat of the arm roast apart.
 I then grabbed a can of cream of mushroom soup and poured over top.
 Add about six cups of water.
 Add salt and pepper.

 Mix all together and go to work for the day.

 An hour or so before you want to eat, add the fabulous Coe’s Noodles or whatever noodles you have in your pantry.
 Add up to four more cups of water to your liking.